MicrosoftDocs/windows-itpro-docs/devices/surface-hub/provisioning-packages-for-certificates-surface-hub.md

 To create and apply a provisioning package to a Surface Hub, you'll need the following:

 -   Access to the **Settings** app on Surface Hub (using admin credentials which were configured at initial setup of the Surface Hub) (is this accurate?).
--   Windows Imaging and Configuration Designer (ICD), which is installed as a part of the windows 10 Assessment and Deployment Kit (ADK).
+-   Windows Imaging and Configuration Designer (ICD), which is installed as a part of the Windows 10 Assessment and Deployment Kit (ADK).
 -   A PC running Windows 10.
 -   USB flash drive.